 5. Make Every Seller a Marketer … and Vice Versa

 Nine out of ten B2B decision makers say that marketing and sales need to work more closely together to put an end to overlapping work.
-They recognize it would be more effective for both functions to work on the same go-to-market strategy, from the same data, and with the same message so that customers don’t get frustrated by contradictory messaging or confusing handoffs.
+They recognize it would be more effective for both functions to work on the same go-to-market strategy, from the same data.
+With the same message so that customers don’t get frustrated by contradictory messaging or confusing handoffs.

 To address this, a leading enterprise cybersecurity company has marketing and sales collaborate in “pods” that report to a combined business-unit leader.
 They work together to approach prioritized customers.
 Marketers lead personalized content and self-serve digital tools, and train sellers to deliver these.
 They also educate sellers on their customers’ key buying factors and strategies to tailor content.
 Sellers then deliver the pitch and report back on how the content resonated or not with customers.